 JZCP invests in the European micro-cap sector through its 18.75% stake in JZI Fund III, which completed its final fund raising in December 2015.
 Previously investments were made through the EuroMicrocap Fund 2010 ("EMC 2010").
-The European investment team has worked together for over ten years and has a proprietary network of intermediaries to deliver high quality micro-cap buy-and-build opportunities throughout the continent.
+The European

 Initially the team found value in investing in Spanish companies which were historically profitable and run by entrepreneurial managers.
 The portfolio now also has investments in the UK, Germany, Italy, Denmark and Finland.